Top 6 best tactics Thomas Tuchel could use to transform England’s game

 Why this is appropriate for the English national team:

-• Young, dynamic attackers: England possesses a set of young, vibrant players who can aggressively capitalise on errors.
-Among the forwards of this group are Marcus Rashford, Phil Foden, and Bukayo Saka.
+- Young, dynamic attackers: England possesses a set of young, vibrant players who can aggressively capitalise on errors.
+Among the forwards in this group are Marcus Rashford, Phil Foden, and Bukayo Saka.
 Once they have ball control, these players are adept at creating passing routes and launching quick counterattacks.

 Principal performers:

-• Under Tuchel's direction, Mason Mount has great potential to be used as a flexible offensive midfielder who can link up play and press high following an exceptional performance for Chelsea.
+- Under Tuchel's direction, Mason Mount has great potential to be used as a flexible offensive midfielder who can link up play and press high following his exceptional showing for Chelsea.

-• Bukayo Saka and Phil Foden would press the opposition team's fullbacks and be ready to profit from any mistakes they committed.
+- Bukayo Saka and Phil Foden would press the opposition team's fullbacks and be ready to profit from any errors.

 3. Tactical flexibility: In-game adjustments